How to set up Google Analytics for your website

 If you already have an existing Google Analytics account, and you are looking to upgrade that account to Google's new Google Analytics 4, please follow this resource from Google.

-First, set up a Google Analytics account if you don't already have one.
+- First, set up a Google Analytics account if you don't already have one.

 Once you're logged in to your Google Analytics account, follow the instructions from Google posted in the following help article: [GA4] Set up Analytics for a website and/or app.
 (The specific instructions for locating your tracking code can be found under the "Add the tag to a website builder or CMS-hosted website." heading in the article.)

-7. Copy the code provided:
+Copy the code provided by Google Analytics.

-Plug the tracking code into your website
+Sample Google Analytics Screen - Plug the tracking code into your eCatholic website.

 NOTE: If you've copied your tracking code and the green Publish button isn't active, click outside the Google Analytics Code / <head> text area to activate the Publish button.